 School supplies are on the store shelves which can only mean one thing…it’s BACK TO SCHOOL season.
+Each year, I love finding new back to school resources to use in the classroom.

 Back to school season has always been one of the most joyous and nerve-inducing times of the year for teachers.
 Normally, teachers would be decorating their classrooms, buying manipulatives and color-coded bins for new supplies, and dusting off their handy-dandy label makers to prepare for all of the organizing they get to do.